 to the tenant.

-- A tenant can withhold rent payment if the landlord made the mobile home
+- A tenant can withhold rent payment if the mobile home was unfit for occupancy

-unfit for occupancy for a period of more than 48 hours.
-Unfit is defined
+for a period of more than 48 hours.

 - Landlords must reduce a tenant’s rent if any service, utility, or

 amenity is eliminated.
 The reduction must be proportional to the cost